Paul Schäfer: Early preaching and religious leadership

+Influence of William Branham

-During the 1950s, Schäfer became a follower and promoter of the teachings of American preacher, William M. Branham, one of the founders of the post-World War II healing revival who was also an influence on Jim Jones.
-Schäfer had been following the ministry of Branham from Germany, and was very excited when Branham made a personal visit to Germany in 1955.
-Schäfer and other members of his church served as William Branham's personal security detail on his 1955 European tour.
-Branham advocated "a strict adherence to the Bible, a woman's duty to obey her husband and apocalyptic visions, such as Los Angeles sinking beneath the ocean."
-Branham held multiple revival campaigns across Europe and Germany during the early 1950s.
-Schäfer became a friend of Branham who promoted a return to "a more pristine time" of religious and racial purity.
+During the 1950s, Schäfer became a follower and promoter of the teachings of American preacher William M. Branham, one of the founders of the post-World War II healing revival.
+Branham was also an early influence on Jim Jones.
+Branham held multiple revival campaigns across Europe during the early 1950s.
+Schäfer had followed Branham's ministry from Germany and was eager to meet Branham when he visited the country in 1955.
+Schäfer and other members of his church served as Branham's personal security detail on his 1955 European tour.
+Branham's teachings promoted a return to what he viewed as a more pristine age of religious and racial purity.
+He advocated strict adherence to the Bible, taught that wives should obey their husbands, and promoted apocalyptic visions, including the prediction that Los Angeles would sink into the ocean.

 During the 1950s, Paul Schäfer became a follower of the teachings of William Branham (pictured in 1947).

-"Strong ties were forged" between Schäfer, William Branham, and Ewald Frank during Branham's time in Germany.
-Schäfer "was completely fascinated" by Branham, "not only because of his supposed healings, but because behind the latter rain doctrine, the axis of what Branham preached, there was a totalitarian, misogynistic and apocalyptic message, perfect to brainwash all those who were willing to follow him."
-William Branham's second sermon during his visit to Karlsruhe, Germany, left a deep impression on Schäfer.
-The sermon was about the Pool of Bethesda, and in it Branham strongly taught that all illness and all sin are actually demons entrenched in the people's bodies.
-Schäfer claimed to experience a healing in the meeting, and thereafter began to preach very strongly that all sin and illness was the result of demonic possession.
+Strong ties developed among Schäfer, Branham, and Ewald Frank during Branham's time in Germany.
+Schäfer was deeply impressed by Branham, not only because of his reported healing abilities, but also because he regarded the Latter Rain doctrine, a central theme in Branham's preaching, as conveying a totalitarian, misogynistic, and apocalyptic message that he believed could strongly influence followers.
+A sermon preached by Branham during his visit to Karlsruhe on the Pool of Bethesda left a deep impression on Schäfer.
+In it, Branham taught that all illness and sin were demons entrenched in people's bodies.
+Schäfer claimed to have experienced a healing during the meeting and afterward began to preach the doctrine that both sin and illness were the result of demonic possession.

-Following the 1955 meetings with Branham, Schäfer began to put more of William Branham's doctrines into practice in his group, and began to insist to his followers that they were the "only faithful ones" to William Branham's teachings.
+Following the 1955 meetings with Branham, Schäfer increasingly put Branham's doctrines into practice within his group and insisted that his followers were the only people truly faithful to Branham's teachings.

+Creation of religious community and sexual abuse charges

-By 1952 Schäfer had gathered a number of followers and in 1953 set up a children's home and orphanage.
-Schäfer's early followers were predominantly made up of war widows and their children who were refugees from Soviet occupied East Prussia.
-In 1959, he created the Private Sociale Mission, purportedly a charitable organization.
-That same year, Schäfer was charged with sexually abusing two young boys.
-Schäfer was charged and a warrant issued for his arrest by local authorities in Germany.
-Schäfer fled the children's home in Siegburg, West Germany with some of his followers to the Middle East to relocate his congregation.
-He came into contact with the Chilean ambassador to Germany, who invited him to Chile.
+By 1952, Schäfer had gathered a number of followers and in 1953 set up a children's home and orphanage.
+Schäfer's early followers consisted largely of war widows and their children who had fled Soviet-occupied East Prussia.
+In 1954, Schäfer and others created the Private Social Mission, as an evangelical free church community based out of Siegburg, Gronau, and Hamburg.
+In 1959, Schäfer was charged with sexually abusing two young boys.
+A warrant was issued for his arrest by authorities in Siegburg, prompting him to flee the area.
+Accompanied by several followers, Schäfer undertook an extensive journey through Spain, North Africa, the Middle East, and Turkey while exploring possible destinations for the emigration of his sect.
+After returning to West Germany, he came into contact with the Chilean ambassador, who, unaware of the criminal charges against Schäfer, invited him to settle in Chile.